 Commercial Fishing and Aquaculture

-Sea Fisheries is a service in the Committee for Economic Development.
+Sea Fisheries is a service in the States of Guernsey's Committee for Economic Development.

 It is responsible for the administration of the Bailiwick of Guernsey fishing vessel licensing regime and enforcing fisheries legislation on land and at sea.

-Sea Fisheries is based at Raymond Falla House and has four full-time members of staff:
+Sea Fisheries is based at Raymond Falla House in St Martin and has four full-time members of staff:

 The Officers' roles are varied and include: